microchip-pic-avr-tools/powersmart-dcld/publish/readme.txt

 to separate file system directory levels to Unix-style path format using a slash "/" did get corrupted leaving backslash formats in place causing builds to fail on Linux or Unix operating systems.

-3) Assembler Code Comments
+4) Assembler Code Comments

 Rating: Low
 Status: Fixed

-Operant array index comment in the first multiply of a A- or B-filter caclculation using floating point number scaling was broken, leaving %INDEX% tokens in the comment instead of showing the correct index number.
+Operant array index comment in the first multiply of a A- or B-filter calculation using floating point number scaling was broken, leaving %INDEX% tokens in the comment instead of showing the correct index number.